russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/To-do List App, Pt. 6.md

 ```
 Specified the sort order so that to-do item positions in the list do not change when to-do items are modified.
 ```

+In this continuation of that tutorial, you will learn how to make search work within the to-do app and how to correct a critical security flaw with the current configuration of your Supabase project.

+> [!TIP]
+>
+> When you have finished this part of the tutorial, and you next have some time on your hands, continue on to [[To-do List App, Pt.
+7|part 7]].